Call for Submissions

 HEALTH COMMUNICATION INTEREST GROUP

 A variety of formats are welcome, particularly those involving competitive papers, panels, and roundtable discussions.
+In terms of panels, preference will be given to submissions with panelists representing multiple institutions rather than representing a single institution.
 We also welcome undergraduate and graduate student submissions.
+Awards will be given to the top student competitive paper and top non-student competitive paper.

 Guidelines for Submission: